The Pembrokeshire Local Access Forum is a statutory body advising on the improvement of access to the countryside for recreation and enjoyment.

 The appointing authorities, Pembrokeshire County Council and the National Park Authority, must ensure that there is a reasonable balance of members representing the interests of the users of public rights of way and the owners, occupiers and managers of the countryside.
 Forum members, however, sit as individuals, rather than as representatives of any specified organisation.

-Local Access Forums must review their membership every three years and in May 2019 the Forum moved into its sixth term with the secretariat rotating to Pembrokeshire County Council.
-Contact the Forum secretary Matthew Cloud Matthew.Cloud@pembrokeshire.gov.uk.
+Local Access Forums must review their membership every three years and in January 2022 the Forum moved into its seventh term with the secretariat rotating to Pembrokeshire Coast National Park Authority.
+You can contact the forum secretary Anthony Richards by emailing firstname.lastname@example.org.

 Members are appointed on their ability, through knowledge and experience, to represent the interests of at least one group of access users, land mangers or other issues relevant to access such as tourism.
 The membership is committed to the improvement of public access.